jasoneckert/CengageLinux/README.md

 - ***Project 11-8 Step 2 (pg 481)*** - This step is no longer necessary as flathub is now added and enabled by default in Fedora.
 - ***Project 11-8 Steps 3-7 (pg 481)*** - Replace *Teams* with *Edge* to install, view, and run Microsoft Edge.
 - ***Project 12-4 Step 4 (pg 523)*** - When you run the `telnet` command, you will first be prompted to press `y` to install the telnet utility, as it is no longer installed by default.

+## Changes for Ubuntu Server 23.04 (x86_64 or aarch64) - COMING APRIL 20, 2023

+## Miscellaneous Changes
 - ***Discovery Exercise 12-4 (pg 528)*** - On Windows 11, a default distribution is no longer chosen by the `wsl` command.
 As a result, you must run the `wsl --install --distribution ubuntu` command to install Ubuntu.

-## Changes for Ubuntu Server 23.04 (x86_64 or aarch64) - COMING APRIL 20, 2023